 Criteria JORC Code explanation Commentary Mineral tenement and land tenure status Type, reference name/number, location and ownership including agreements or material issues with third parties such as joint ventures, partnerships, overriding royalties, native title interests, historical sites, wilderness or national park and environmental settings.
 The security of the tenure held at the time of reporting along with any known impediments to obtaining a licence to operate in the area.
 ERA holds an authority issued pursuant to section 41 of the Atomic Energy Act 1953 (Cth) ('Section 41 Authority') over the Ranger Project Area.
 This authorises ERA to conduct mining and processing operations on the Ranger Project Area.
 The Section 41 Authority permits the conduct of mining and processing operations until 8 January 2021.
 Following this date, ERA must cease all mining and processing operations and is required to rehabilitate the Ranger Project Area in accordance with the Environmental Requirements annexed to the Section 41 Authority.
 The Ranger Project Area is located on Aboriginal land.
 In January 2013, ERA, the Commonwealth Government, the Gundjeihmi Aboriginal Corporation (representing the Mirarr Traditional Owners) and the Northern Land Council entered into a suite of agreements governing the conduct of operations on the Ranger Project Area.
-ERA's operations are closely supervised and monitored by key statutory bodies including the Northern Territory Department of Mines and Energy, Commonwealth Government's Supervising Scientist Division, Northern Land Council, Gundjeihmi Aboriginal Corporation (representing the Commonwealth Department of Industry.
+ERA's operations are closely supervised and monitored by key statutory bodies including the Northern Territory Department of Mines and Energy, Commonwealth Government's Supervising Scientist Branch, Northern Land Council, Gundjeihmi Aboriginal Corporation (representing the Mirarr Traditional Owners) and the Orthern Land Council, Gundjeihmi Aboriginal Corporation (representing the Commonwealth Government's Supervising Scientist Branch, Northern Land Council, Gundjeihmi Aboriginal Corporation (representing the Mirarr Traditional Owners) and the Commonwealth Department of Industry and Science.
 Exploration done by other parties Acknowledgment and appraisal of exploration by other parties.
 The Ranger 3 Deeps mineralisation is down dip of the Ranger Pit 3 deposit, which was mined from 1997 to 28 November 2012.
-The Ranger 3 Deeps mineralisation has been defined by a series of successive surface diamond drilling programs from 2005-2009 undertaken by ERA.
+The Ranger 3 Deeps mineralisation has been defined by a series of successive surface diamond drilling programs from 2005 to 2009 undertaken by ERA.